RubixML/ML/docs/anomaly-detectors/loda.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/AnomalyDetectors/Loda.php">[source]</a></span>

 # Loda
-*Lightweight Online Detector of Anomalies* uses a sparse random projection matrix to produce input to an ensemble of unique one dimensional equi-width histograms able to estimate the probability density of an unknown sample.
-The anomaly score is defined as the negative log likelihood of a sample being an outlier.
-Thus, samples with low probability density will be given a high anomaly score.
+*Lightweight Online Detector of Anomalies* uses a series of sparse random projection vectors to produce scalar inputs to an ensemble of unique one-dimensional equi-width histograms.
+The histograms are then used to estimate the probability density of an unknown sample during inference.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Online](../online.md), [Ranking](../ranking.md), [Persistable](../persistable.md)